beporter/gollum-elasticsearch/README.md

 ## Usage

-Creating (or recreating) an index can be done from the command line using `bundle exec gollum_search_reindex /path/to/your/wiki`.
+Creating (or recreating) an index can be done from the command line using `bundle exec gollum_search_reindex /path/to/your/wiki branch_name`.

 This plugin is implemented as Rack middleware that overrides the `/gollum/search` request path.
 This means you must run Gollum as a Rack app via `config.ru` and inject this plugin _before_ Gollum.